 There are over two decades worth of genetic research used in a variety of ways, from helping athletes understand themselves, to identifying risks for certain diseases.
 While there has been remarkable progress, this is only just the beginning of our understanding of genetics.
 New discoveries can lead to increased scientific confidence, or change our understanding completely.
 Many know ACTN3 as the “sprint gene” — something remarkable sprinters have to help them win gold medals.

 But it didn’t start out this way.

 In the 1990s, Dr. Kathryn North, pediatric physician and clinical geneticist, was searching across the human genome for the gene causing muscular dystrophy, a devastating muscle-wasting disease.
-She and her team found that about 1 in 5 of those with the disease were missing a muscular protein called alpha-actinin-3 (ACTN3).
-Before sharing with the world that she had found another gene for muscular dystrophy, she looked at carriage of the ACTN3 gene in diverse sets of populations across the globe.
+She and her team found that about one in five of those with the disease were missing a muscular protein called alpha-actinin-3 (ACTN3).
+Before sharing with the world that she had found another gene for muscular dystrophy, she looked at the carriage of the ACTN3 gene in diverse sets of populations across the globe.

 What she found was much to her surprise: healthy people without muscular dystrophy also lacked the ACTN3 gene.
 Structurally, they understood that ACTN3 played a major role in muscle function, but instead of looking at the gene from a disease perspective, North and her colleagues analyzed people at the opposite end of the spectrum: those with extraordinary athletic ability.